philzook58/philzook58.github.io/_notes/2021-03-05-gettin-bappin.md

 + https://feliam.wordpress.com/2010/10/07/the-symbolic-maze/ solving a maze with symbolic execution
 + tabulating a function
 + a supercompiler?
 + taint tracking is like a cup game?
 Some myterious program swaps and does claculations on the entries.
 Which final entry came from your input?
 Taint tracking is like abstract interpetation with 100% path sensitvity.
 Concolic-ish.
 You can track what was possible along your exact path.
 Could i tag probabilities in any meaningful way on variables?
 I tfeels like probabilites tag the whole state, not pieces of it.
+Partial
++ Partial evaluation/binding time analysis - Mark one input as "runtime" tainted and another as "compile" time tainted.

 Primus is built in this extensible style.